CodingGagan/markdown_test/install-and-configure/install/cloud-integration/gcp-out-of-cluster/accessing-kubecost-with-gcp-workload-identity.md

 {% endtab %}
 {% endtabs %}

 From here, restart the pod(s) to confirm your changes.
-You should now have access to all expected Kubecost functionality through your service account with Identity Workload.
+You should now have access to all expected nOps functionality through your service account with Identity Workload.